| Sugar Bush Friends Jackie Nieman Ontario, Canada THE

 container inside which, since the sides were shaking,

 Harold knew Simon was trembling.
+Harold was

 terribly sad that his friend was gone.
 First, hed